 Hepatic copper, or measuring copper in a liver biopsy

-The level of copper in your blood can be related to many different conditions, including liver problems or inflammation.
+The level of copper in your blood can be related to many different conditions.
+These include liver problems or inflammation.

 The normal range for total copper in the blood is 70 to 140 micrograms per deciliter (mcg/dL).

-A low concentration of copper could mean that you have
+A low amount of copper could mean that you have:

 A nutritional deficiency